 Unified stream and batch processing

 Fewer and unified processing environments can result in greater developer productivity and less operational complexity.
 In the last few years we could see a number of new processing framework which is suitable for different use cases.
-When choosing the appropriate framework, we have to often make trade-off decisions between performance and streaming model, delivery semantics, state management and latency requirements.
+When choosing the appropriate framework, we have to often make trade-off decisions.
+Its between performance and streaming model, delivery semantics, state management and latency requirements.
 Another important factor to consider is framework maturity and its application ecosystems that enables integration with other operational systems.

 Operational and analytics storage layer